África Brasil: Background

-Jorge Ben began his professional musical career with Philips Records in 1963, when the label released his debut album Samba Esquema Novo, which drew notice from listeners and built a career around blending Afro-Brazilian heritage with global African-American music.
-Following its success, Philips encouraged Ben to quickly produce additional albums with a similar musical approach.
-Since the beginning of Ben's musical career, he was associated with the bossa nova genre, drawing influence João Gilberto.
-This led to the release of three albums within 18 months.
-After completing the final album in this series, Big Ben, he was established as a "singer-guitarist-songwriter", though Ben and the label parted ways.
+Jorge Ben began his professional recording career with Philips Records in 1963, when the label released his debut album Samba Esquema Novo.
+The record blended Afro-Brazilian heritage with global African-American music.
+After the album's success, Philips encouraged Ben to record additional albums in a similar style, leading to the release of three albums within 18 months.
 The series' musical style was described by Robert Leaver as "a modern, urban take on samba infused with other Afro-Brazilian rhythms", which "made him popular with the youth".

-In the years that followed, Ben performed as an independent artist.
-His only album during this period, O Bidú: Silêncio no Brooklin, was released in 1967 by the independent label Artistas Unidos from São Paulo and had limited commercial impact.
-During this time, These activities drew the attention of Philips, which was then led by former Odeon Records executive André Midani.
-In 1969, Jorge Ben re-signed to Philips Records after a four-year leave from the label due to creative differences and recorded his self-titled sixth album.
-From 1969, Ben would inaugurate a sequence of Philips launches that would extend until 1976.
+After leaving Philips in the mid-1960s, Ben briefly worked as an independent artist.
+His only album during this period, O Bidú: Silêncio no Brooklin, was released in 1967 by an independent label and had limited commercial impact.
+The record nevertheless renewed industry interest in Ben, and in 1969 he re-signed with Philips under the leadership of executive André Midani.
+From 1969 onwards, Ben released a series of albums for Philips throughout the 1970s.

-Since the beginning of Ben's professional musical career, when he was already moving away from the bossa nova arrangements that were popular in the Brazilian music scene at the time, Ben decided to heavily syncopate elements of Afro-Brazilian popular music into his music, which he integrated with influences of American funk and rhythm and blues.
+Since the beginning of Ben's professional musical career, when he was already moving away from the bossa nova arrangements that were popular in the Brazilian music scene at the time, Ben incorporated strongly syncopated elements of Afro-Brazilian popular music into his work, blending them with influences from American funk and rhythm and blues.
 Ben's pre-África Brasil work had long been characterized by riff-driven structures, rhythmic precision, and the use of percussion to create distinctive, danceable grooves.
-Alongside the strong influence of African-American music on his early albums, his work began to gain more visibility and laid the stylistic foundations for what critics would come to call samba rock—a subgenre defined by the fusion of Black popular music from Brazil and the United States, with Ben as its central figure.
+Alongside the strong influence of African-American music on his early albums, his work began to gain more visibility and has been cited by critics as an early influence on what later became known as samba rock—a subgenre defined by the fusion of Black popular music from Brazil and the United States, which scholars have associated closely with Ben's work.
 After his 1974 album A Tábua de Esmeralda and his live collaboration with Gilberto Gil, Gil e Jorge (1975), Ben set aside the acoustic guitar in favor of the electric guitar.